FlashpointProject/fpclib/doc/source/index.rst

 fpclib is available on pypi or pip; however, it requires a specific version of ruamel.yaml in order to run.

-It is recommended that you install fpclib with poetry (`poetry add fpclib`) or something like pipx (`pipx install fpclib`) to run it properly.
+It is recommended that you install fpclib with poetry (:code:`poetry add fpclib`) or something like pipx (:code:`pipx install fpclib`) to run it properly.

 License
 =======